Ball pit

-A ball pit is a recreational play area filled with small plastic balls, typically used for children's play areas or in sensory therapy.
-Children can jump, dive, and play in the pit, which can be a fun and safe way to encourage physical activity, creativity, and socialization skills.

-Ball Pit

 A ball pit (originally called a ball crawl, also known as a ball pool or ball pond) is a padded box or pool filled with small colorful hollow plastic balls generally no larger than 3 in in diameter.
 They are typically marketed as recreation and exercise for children.

-They are often found at nurseries, carnivals, amusement parks, fun centers, fast-food restaurants, and large video arcades, frequently incorporated into larger play structures such as mazes, slides and jungle gyms.
+They are sometimes found at nurseries, carnivals, amusement parks, fun centers, fast-food restaurants, and large video arcades, frequently incorporated into larger play structures such as mazes, slides and jungle gyms.
 They may be rented for parties, and smaller versions are sold for home use.
+Ball pits are also sometimes used in therapy and educational settings, as they can provide a stimulating and sensory-rich environment.

+Age for ball pit

+Generally, ball pits are considered safe and enjoyable for children who are at least 10 months old and able to sit up and move independently.
+At this age, they have better head and neck control, reducing the risk of accidental suffocation in the ball pit.